pcwu2022/Obsidian-Vault/Startup/Frameworks and Methods/Marketing Funnel.md

 6. **Loyalty**: After purchasing, efforts focus on retaining the customer through excellent service, personalized marketing, and rewards.
 7. **Advocacy**: Loyal customers become advocates, recommending the product to others and helping attract new customers.

-The funnel helps marketers create targeted strategies at each stage, optimizing conversions and building customer loyalty.
 ## Case: SLEK
 - 發現（前期）
 	- 預告課程